• Skip to primary navigation

 This strawberry agua fresca is easy to make.
 It’s as simple as blending, straining, and serving.

-Blend strawberries, sweetener, and 4 cups of water together in a high-powered blender, until smooth.
+Blend strawberries, sweetener, and 4 cups of water together in a high-powered blender (affiliate link), until smooth.

 A blender with water, whole strawberries, and sweetener.